maxme/bitcoin-arbitrage/README.md

 Then edit config.py file to setup your preferences: watched markets and observers

-You need Python3 to run this program.
-To install on Debian, Ubuntu, or variants of them, use:
+You need Python 3+ to run this program.
+To install on Debian, Ubuntu, or variants of them, use the following commands:

-    $ sudo apt-get install python3 python3-pip python-nose

-To use the observer XMPPMessager you will need to install sleekxmpp:
+    $ cd ./bitcoin-arbitrage

-    $ pip3 install sleekxmpp
+    $ pip install .

 # Run

 To run the opportunity watcher:

-    $ python3 arbitrage/arbitrage.py
+    $ arbitrage
     2013-03-12 03:52:14,341 [INFO] profit: 30.539722 EUR with volume: 10 BTC - buy at 29.3410 (MtGoxEUR) sell at 29.4670 (Bitcoin24EUR) ~10.41%
     2013-03-12 03:52:14,356 [INFO] profit: 66.283642 EUR with volume: 10 BTC - buy at 29.3410 (MtGoxEUR) sell at 30.0000 (PaymiumEUR) ~22.59%
     2013-03-12 03:52:14,357 [INFO] profit: 31.811390 EUR with volume: 10 BTC - buy at 29.3410 (MtGoxEUR) sell at 30.0000 (IntersangoEUR) ~10.84%